-Plan
+Pre-Preparation

-Planning phase is starting phase of every wave.
-Duration of planning phase is 2 weeks.
-Following are the activities to be performed during planning week.
+Planning phase (or Pre-Prep) is starting phase of every wave.
+Duration of Pre-Prep phase is 2 weeks.
+Following are the activities to be performed during pre-prep week.
 During this phase, all planning activities related to Migration Wave are completed.
 The finalization and validation of Site Plan is carried out in this week.

-Week 1 - Wave planning
+Week 1 - Pre -Prep 1

 This is the Week 1 of migration.
-Following tables explain the Plan week activities in detail.
+Following tables explain the Pre-Prep week activities in detail.